ONSdigital/rm-survey-service/README.md

 ["BRES"]
 ```

-### List Classifier Types for Survey
+### Get Survey

-* Running the command `curl http://localhost:8080/surveys/bres/classifiertypes` should return an HTTP 200 status code with the JSON response:
+* Running the command `curl http://localhost:8080/surveys/bres` should return an HTTP 200 status code with the JSON response:

 ```json
 {